SharedControlAutonomousDriving/scad_tot/docs/NATIVE_INSTALL.md

 ### Marabou Prerequisites

-To build marabou, `cmake` and `boost` are required.
-According to Marabou's documentation, it is supposed to install `boost` automatically during the build, but it ran into issues on my machine, so I installed `boost` manually.
-These commands use `Homebrew`, but you can install them however you like.
+To build marabou, `cmake` >= 3.12 and `boost` are required.
+According to Marabou's documentation, it is supposed to install `boost` automatically during the build, but it ran into issues on OS X, so I installed `boost` manually.
+Instructions for installing Marabou's prerequisites on OS X are below:

+#### OS X (using Homebrew)

 * **%** `brew install cmake`
 * **%** `brew install boost`

+#### On Linux

+On linux you just need to install `cmake` >= v3.12.
+There are so many distros and ways to manage packages, its hard to provide one solution for all of them.
+However, one pretty good solution is to install it via pip as shown below.
+If that doesn't work for you, check out [cmake's install page](https://cmake.org/install/).

+* **%** `sudo pip install cmake --upgrade`

 ### Marabou Install

 * Download: **%** `git clone https://github.com/NeuralNetworkVerification/Marabou.git`
 * Setup marabou build folder: **%** `mv Marabou .marabou && mkdir .marabou/build && cd .marabou/build`
 * Configure: **%** `cmake .. -DBUILD_PYTHON=ON`
-  * If you hit an error saying: ['Imported target "openblas" includes non-existent path'](https://github.com/NeuralNetworkVerification/Marabou/issues/380), run `rm -r ../tools/OpenBLAS-0.3.9`, and then re-run `cmake .. -DBUILD_PYTHON=ON`.
+  * **IF** you hit an error saying: ['Imported target "openblas" includes non-existent path'](https://github.com/NeuralNetworkVerification/Marabou/issues/380), here is a workaround:
+    * run `rm -r ../tools/OpenBLAS-0.3.9`
+    * then re-run `cmake .. -DBUILD_PYTHON=ON`
   * NOTE: You may see a ton of warnings.
 The warnings are OK.
 Errors are not :)
 * Build: **%** `cmake --build .`
 * Go back to project root: **%** `cd ../../`